pablonautic/ansible-playground/windows.md

 Set-Item -Path WSMan:\localhost\Service\Auth\Basic -Value $true

+ansible_winrm_server_cert_validation: Specify the server certificate validation mode (ignore or validate).
+Ansible defaults to validate on Python 2.7.9 and higher, which will result in certificate validation errors against the Windows self-signed certificates.
+Unless verifiable certificates have been configured on the WinRM listeners, this should be set to ignore

+--

 Non-Administrator Accounts
 WinRM is configured by default to only allow connections from accounts in the local Administrators group.
 This can be changed by running: